-The current regulations in New Mexico mandate that a semi-truck, or other qualified commercial vehicle, be insured with a minimum policy of $750,000.00.
+The current regulations in New Mexico mandate that a semi-truck, or other qualified commercial vehicles, be insured with a minimum policy of $750,000.00.
 Because these accidents typically involve multiple vehicles and/or significant injuries to multiple people, it's imperative that an attorney investigate all sources of insurance to properly compensate you for you injuries.

 How Our Albuquerque Truck Accident Attorneys Can Help:

 Insurance companies will be extremely aggressive in the defense of the trucking company; their only goal is to limit the amount they have to pay out to the victims.
 They are often backed by high-priced attorneys and will work to settle the case as quickly as possible.
 Without an attorney looking out for your interests, you could lose everything.

 When you are represented by one of our attorneys, we work with the goal of ensuring you receive compensation for your medical bills, lost wages, and pain and suffering, and any emotional distress.